Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Proof of the main results

-\begin{proof} [Proof of Theorem~\ref{thm:existcqlf}] We only establish the existence of a CQLF for the pair $(-R, -R(I-pe')),$ since the existence of a CQLF for the other pair $(-R, -(I-pe')R)$ follows directly.
-Since $-R- (-R(I-pe')) =-R pe'$ is a rank-one matrix, in view of Proposition~\ref{prop:shorten2009}, we need to check three conditions: \begin{enumerate} \item [$(a)$] All eigenvalues of $-R$ have negative real part; \item [$(b)$] All eigenvalues of $-R(I-pe')$ have negative real part except for a simple zero eigenvalue; \item [$(c)$] The matrix product $R^2(I-pe')$ has no real negative eigenvalues and a simple zero eigenvalue. \end{enumerate}
+\mbox{} \begin{pf}We only establish the existence of a CQLF for the pair $(-R, -R(I-pe')),$ since the existence of a CQLF for the other pair $(-R, -(I-pe')R)$ follows directly.
+Since $-R- (-R(I-pe')) =-R pe'$ is a rank-one matrix, in view of Proposition~\ref{propshorten2009}, we need to check three conditions: \begin{longlist}[(a)] \item[(a)] All eigenvalues of $-R$ have negative real part. \item[(b)] All eigenvalues of $-R(I-pe')$ have negative real part except for a simple zero eigenvalue. \item[(c)] The matrix product $R^2(I-pe')$ has no real negative eigenvalues and a simple zero eigenvalue. \end{longlist}

-We first prove $(a)$ and $(b)$.
-It is known that all eigenvalues of a nonsingular M-matrix have positive real part, and all eigenvalues of a singular M-matrix have nonnegative real part, see \cite[Chapter~6]{bermanplemmons}.
-Since $R$ is a nonsingular M-matrix, we immediately get $(a)$.
-For $(b)$, it is clear that $-R(I-pe')$ has a simple zero eigenvalue.
-We notice that $(I-pe')R=R-p e'R$ where $e'R \ge 0'$ by Assumption~\ref{ass:eR}, $p$ is a nonnegative vector and $R$ is a nonsingular M-matrix, so the off-diagonal elements of $(I-pe')R$ are nonpositive.
-Using this in conjunction with the fact that both $I-pe'$ and $R$ are M-matrices, we find that $(I-pe')R$ is also an M-matrix and all its eigenvalues have nonnegative real part, see \cite[Exercise~5.2]{bermanplemmons}.
-Thus we get $(b)$ after a similarity transform.
+We first prove (a) and (b).
+It is known that all eigenvalues of a nonsingular M-matrix have positive real part, and all eigenvalues of a singular M-matrix have\vadjust{\goodbreak} nonnegative real part [see \citet{bermanplemmons}, Chapter~6].
+Since $R$ is a nonsingular M-matrix, we immediately get (a).
+For (b), it is clear that $-R(I-pe')$ has a simple zero eigenvalue.
+We notice that $(I-pe')R=R-p e'R$ where $e'R \ge0'$ by Assumption~\ref{asseR}, $p$ is a nonnegative vector and $R$ is a nonsingular M-matrix, so the off-diagonal elements of $(I-pe')R$ are nonpositive.
+Using this in conjunction with the fact that both $I-pe'$ and $R$ are M-matrices, we find that $(I-pe')R$ is also an M-matrix and all its eigenvalues have nonnegative real part [see \citet{bermanplemmons}, Exercise~5.2].
+Thus we get (b) after a similarity transform.

-We now concentrate on proving $(c)$.
+We now concentrate on proving (c).
 The key ingredient of the proof is an identity for Chebyshev polynomials.
 Suppose that $R^2(I-pe')$ has a real negative eigenvalue $-\lambda$ with $\lambda>0$, and write $v$ for the corresponding left eigenvector, thus we have $v'R^2(I-pe')=-\lambda v'$.
 Right-multiplying by $p$ on both sides, we obtain $v'p=0$ and the following equality: